ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 #Introduction
 ##Value for the reader to read this ebook
-For many years we've been evaluating and implementing Agile practices across our geographically distributed, part-time, and volunteered based teams.
+For many years, we've been evaluating and implementing Agile practices across our geographically distributed, part-time, and volunteered-based teams.
 While we shared our learnings in the [Managing Agile OSS Projects with Microsoft VSO](https://blogs.msdn.microsoft.com/microsoft_press/2015/04/09/free-ebook-managing-agile-open-source-software-projects-with-microsoft-visual-studio-online/) eBook, we realized we're not done.
-We need to scale and more importantly, deliver value to our developer community quickly.
+We need to scale, and more importantly, deliver value to our developer community quickly.

 We embarked on a cultural shift that allowed us to "rub DevOps" on our operational processes, and embrace self-organized, self-managed and autonomous teams.
 This article explores self-organized teams, our journey, and behavioural patterns we observed.